Dio-P/Natural-language-processing-evaluation-of-news-article/README.md

-# Webpack Express Example App

-This app is getting a url from the U.I. and sends it to an API where it is validated to return some of the texts characteristics.

-It is using Webpack, Express and Jest.
+# Natural language processing evaluation of news article

+## Description:

+This app is returning a natural language processing evaluation of any page or article entered by URL

+### This project among others is using:

+- Webpack5
+- Express
+- Jest
+- Service Workers
+- SASS (Scss)
+- Babel

-It has been made by Dio Papadopoulos as part of a Udacity course for front end development.
+#### It was made by Dio Papadopoulos as part of a Udacity's front end developer course.
-It has been particularly annoying, as is everything when you are not reading the instructions well before working on it.
-I will not start describing the frustration of making this run with Webpack5.
-But now it is done! :)